snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-nodejs-tracker-0.2.0-released.md

 var kinesisEmitter = emitter(
 	'myscalastreamcollector.net', // Cloudfront collector
-	'http', // Optionally specify a port
-	8080, // Optionally specify a port
+	'http', // Optionally specify the method - defaults to http 8080, // Optionally specify a port
 	'POST', // Method - defaults to GET
 	10, // Only send events once 10 are buffered